-Forced, bonded (including debt bonded) or indentured labor; involuntary or exploitative prison labor; or slavery or trafficking of persons shall not be used.
-This includes transporting, harboring, recruiting, transferring or receiving persons by means of threat, force, coercion, abduction or fraud for labor or services.
-There shall be no unreasonable restrictions on workers' freedom of movement in the facility, in addition to unreasonable restrictions on entering or exiting companyprovided facilities.
-As part of the hiring process, workers must be provided with a written employment agreement in their native language that contains a description of terms and conditions of employment prior to the worker departing from his or her country of origin and there shall be no substitution or change(s) allowed in the employment agreement upon arrival in the receiving country unless these changes are made to meet local law and provide equal or better terms All work must be voluntary, and workers shall be free to leave work at any time or terminate their employment.
-Suppliers and agents may not hold or otherwise destroy, conceal, confiscate or deny access by employees to employees' identity or immigration documents, such as government-issued identification, passports, or work permits, unless the holding is required by law.
-Workers shall not be required to pay for their employment.
+Forced, bonded (including debt bondage) or indentured labor; involuntary or exploitative prison labor; or slavery or trafficking of persons shall not be used.
+This includes transporting, harboring. recruiting, transferring or receiving persons by means of threat, force, coercion, abduction or fraud for labor or services.
+There shall be no unreasonable restrictions on workers' freedom of movement in the facility, in addition to unreasonable restrictions on entering or exiting companyprovided facilities, including, if applicable, workers' dormitories or living quarters.
+As part of the hiring process, workers must be provided with a written employment agreement in their native language that contains a description of terms and conditions of employment.
+Foreign migrant workers must receive the employment agreement prior to the worker departing from his or her country of origin and there shall be no substitution or change(s) allowed in the employment agreement upon arrival inthe receiving country unless these changes are made to meet local law and provide equal or better terms.
+All work must be voluntary, and workers shall be free to leave work at any time or terminate their employment without penalty if reasonable notice is given as per worker's contract.
+Suppliers, agents and sub-agents may not hold or otherwise destroy, conceal, confiscate or deny access by employees to employees' identity or immigration documents, such as government-issued identification, passports, or work permits, unless the holding is required by law.
+In this case, at no time should workers be denied access to their documents.
+Workers shall not be required to for their employment.
 Suppliers shall maintain adequate controls to ensure that workers have not been charged recruitment or placement fees during their recruitment process.
 If any such fees are found to have been paid by workers, such fees shall be repaid to the worker.

-&lt;sup>1 The Code is not intended to create new and additional third party rights, including for workers.
+1 The Code is not intended to create new and additional third party rights, including for workers.